vespa-engine/documentation/en/faq.md

 _namespace_ is a mechanism to split the document space into parts that can be used for document selection - see [documentation](documents.html#namespace).

+#### Visiting does not dump all documents, and/or hangs.
+There are multiple things that can cause this, see [visiting troubleshooting](content/visiting.html#troubleshooting).

 {:.faq-section}